-After a horrible period of infection, isolation and then incarceration for us all, we are delighted to announce that we will be open to the public on five weekends only for 2022 (details below).
+We are in the process of arranging the open days for January/February 2023 (details to follow).
 The gardens comprise approximately 10 acres of formal snowdrop walks around the house and lake, with further parkland and an arboretum around the house to explore further afield.
 The beautiful St James’ church is always open and on most Saturdays and Sundays during the season there will be bells ringing out along the valley as visiting campanologists come to make beautiful sounds synonymous with the rural setting.
-Toilet facilities are located in the courtyard with a plant sales stall.

 Times: Entrance times are from 1.00pm to 4.30pm.

 Pre-booked guided tours for groups of 20-50 are also available on other weekdays.
 Please contact the office for details.

 There is no need to book in advance, please turn up and pay on the gate.

 Children under 16 free.

 Ample parking is available in the grounds for cars.
 Please do not park on the road-side.

 Visitors with wheelchairs can park at the Stable Yard.
 Please ask the attendant at the gate.